 Measure Information Form (MIF) - The measure information section in the Specifications Manual for National Hospital Inpatient Quality Measures and the Specifications Manual for Joint Commission National Quality Core Measures is divided by measure sets.
 There is a list of measures comprising each set, including the set measure identification number (alphanumeric number to identify a measure within a set) and the measure short name.
 For example, in the Hospital Based Inpatient Psychiatric Services (HBIPS) measure set, the measure that addresses Hours of Physical Restraint Use is listed as: HBIPS-2a and measure short name: Physical Restraint-Overall Rate.
-This is followed by a data element list for the measure set, including the general data elements, algorithm output data elements, and the sample size requirements for each measure set.
+This is followed by a data element list for the measure set, including the general data elements, algorithm output data elements, and the specific measure set data elements.
+Next is a document that describes the Initial Patient Population and the sample size requirements for each measure set.
 Also included are subsections for each specific measure.
 These contain a MIF and the Measure Algorithm.